steve12345585/SnipeOffice/extensions/README.md

 ## Scanner Support

-You can scan from LibreOffice, using platform specific backends like TWAIN/SANE.
+You can scan from SnipeOffice, using platform specific backends like TWAIN/SANE.

 See `extensions/source/scanner/`